Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Safekeeping of seized property pending disposition.

-(a) Property seized under this Act is deemed to be in the custody of the Director of State Police, subject only to the order and judgments of the circuit court having jurisdiction over the forfeiture proceedings and the decisions of the State's Attorney under this Act.
+(a) Property seized under this Act is deemed to be in the custody of the Director of the Illinois State Police, subject only to the order and judgments of the circuit court having jurisdiction over the forfeiture proceedings and the decisions of the State's Attorney under this Act.

 (1) place the property under seal;